khaledsoudy-1/weather-app-scraper/README.md

 # 🌤️ Weather App

 ## 📖 Description

 Get real-time weather information for any city with this sleek Python-based Weather Conditions App.
+This project includes both a command-line interface and a web application built with Flask.
 Simply enter a city name and receive current temperature, "feels like" temperature, and weather description!

 ## 🌡️ Features